skypilot-org/skypilot/README.md

 SkyPilot is a framework for easily and cost effectively running ML workloads[^1] on any cloud.

-SkyPilot abstracts away cloud infra burden:
+SkyPilot abstracts away the cloud infra burden:
 - Launch jobs & clusters on any cloud (AWS, Azure, GCP)
 - Find scarce resources across zones/regions/clouds
 - Queue jobs & use cloud object stores